-Each seminar begins at 2:30 PM on a Wednesday, and finishes at 1:00 PM on a Sunday, unless otherwise instructed.
+With the exception of Seminars 7 and 8, each of the in-person seminar begins at 2:30 PM on a Wednesday, and finishes at 1:00 PM on a Sunday, unless otherwise instructed.
 If there is a conflict for some with the IPMT training, you can attend the other location for that seminar content.

 For more exact pricing and payment plans, please check the registration pages.